dioxfile/Logic_Clock_Didatic_Tool/README.md

 ## Figure 9
 ![animation](https://github.com/dioxfile/Vector_Clock/raw/master/Imagens/2ms.png)
 * Now click Install and wait for the installation (e.g., this may take a few minutes depending on your Internet connection) <br/>
-* Now go to the Windows search bar and type PowerShell and in the PowerShell application, right-click and run as administrator as shown in Figure 10:<br/>
+* Now go to the Windows search bar and type PowerShell, and in the PowerShell application, right-click and run as administrator as shown in Figure 10:<br/>
 ## Figure 10
 ![animation](https://github.com/dioxfile/Vector_Clock/raw/master/Imagens/4ms.png)
 * At the PowerShell prompt, run the following command: `ExecutionPolicy RemoteSigned` <br/>
 * If prompted, press A to confirm the action.
 This will set the RemoteSigned execution policy for all users <br/>
 * If you want to set the execution policy for the Current User only, use the Scope parameter followed by the username.
-For example: `Set-ExecutionPolicy RemoteSgined -Scope CurrentUser` <br/>
+For example: `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` <br/>
 * After that, download the INSTALL.ps1 script (e.g., from GitHub) and run it at the PowerShell command prompt, for example: `.\INSTALL.ps1` <br/>
-* After installing python3 and all necessary libraries (e.g., wxgtk, pip, ipaddr, netifaces, dateutil, and pubsub) download the following files from git: `ds_logic_clocks_mc_30.py and varglobal.py` <br/>
+* After installing Python3 and all necessary libraries (e.g., wxgtk, pip, ipaddr, netifaces, dateutil, and pubsub), download the following files from git: `ds_logic_clocks_mc_30.py and varglobal.py` <br/>
 * Go to the folder where the files were downloaded and run `ds_logic_clocks_mc_30.py` as administrator (e.g., click it twice). <br/>

 # How to use it?